MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

       AE008923_1:
         Path: /path/to/genomes/AE008923_1.fasta

-A makefile including such prefixes is executed as any other makefile.

 .. note::
     The name provided for the pseudo-prefix (here 'MyGenomes') is not used by the pipeline, and can instead be used to document the nature of the files being included.